Gajol/ApplicationArchitecture/ARA-TOC.md

 This document documents:
 - existing application architecture within our department
+- standards for technical leaders (mandatory)
-- guidelines for technical leaders
+- guidelines for technical leaders (voluntary)

 This document is intended for:
 - technical design leads